-Types of Filtration
+Common Types of Filtration

-Filtration is often divided into surface filtration and depth filtration.
+Industrial filtration system products are often divided into surface filtration and depth filtration.
 Surface filters are generally used for higher concentrations of particles, while depth filters are used for lower concentrations.
 Surface filters are generally better suited for applications that require backwashing.

-Bag filtration systems consist of a filter housing and filter bags made of felt or fabric mesh, which are either sewed or welded.
+Bag filtration systems consist of a filter housing and filter bags made of felt or fabric mesh, which are either sewn or welded.
 A bag filtration system is generally inexpensive and works well in a range of process conditions.
 Some bag housings are available with steam jackets.

 Cartridge filtration systems use modular filters in a housing, so this style generally offers a longer service life.